 Why Standards Matter

-The difference between 12 stitches per four inches and 15 stitches is still pretty huge when you're trying to make a sweater fit.
+It is, of course, essential that you knit up a gauge swatch before you start work on a project that involves sizing because not all yarns of a certain weight are exactly the same.
+The difference between 12 stitches per 4 inches and 15 stitches is still pretty significant when you're trying to make a sweater fit.

 Determining Yarn Weight